KishoreKammela/JobBoardly/docs/guides/01-job-seeker-guide.md

 ### 2.1.
 Authentication & Account Management

 - **Secure Registration**: Sign up using Email/Password or social providers (Google, GitHub, Microsoft).
 Includes password strength indicators.
 - **Login**: Access your account securely.
+Post-login, you are correctly redirected to the appropriate page.
 - **Change Password**: A dedicated page to update your account password.
 This action requires confirmation.
 - **Account Status**: Your account can be 'active', 'suspended', or 'deleted' (by an admin).
   - **Suspended Accounts**: Can log in but have limited functionality.
 Cannot apply for jobs, edit main profile sections (like experience, education, skills), save jobs, or use AI job matcher.
-Can view jobs, change password, and adjust some settings (like theme, view saved searches, but cannot create new or delete saved searches).
 An alert will be displayed on relevant pages.
   - **Deleted Accounts**: Cannot log in.
 If Firebase Authentication succeeds, the application will immediately log the user out and display a message indicating the account is deactivated.

 ### 2.2.
 Profile Management (`/profile`)